Measuring Partial Balance in Signed Networks: Axiomatic framework of evaluation

 We also consider four desirable properties that formalize our expectations of a measure of partial balance.
 We do not consider the following as axioms in that they are based on adding or removing 3-cycles and edges which may bias the comparison in favor of cycle-based and frustration-based measures.

 Positive and negative 3-cycles are very commonly used to explain the theory of structural balance which makes B1 and B2 obvious requirements.
-Removing an edge from a set of edges whose removal results in balance, should not decrease balance as in B3.
+Removing an edge from a minimum deletion set, should not decrease balance as in B3.
 Finally, adding such an edge should not increase balance as in B4.

 \begin{description} \item[B1] If $\mu(G) \neq 1$, then $\mu(G\oplus C^+_3) > \mu(G)$. \item[B2] If $\mu(G) \neq 0$, then $\mu(G\oplus C^-_3) < \mu(G)$ \item[B3] If $e\in E^*$, then $\mu(G \ominus e) \geq \mu(G)$. \item[B4] If $\mu(G)\neq 0$ and $\mu(G \ominus E^* \oplus e)\neq 1$, then $\mu(G \oplus e) \leq \mu(G)$. \end{description}